Solomon Adeniyi Babalola

 The Rev. Dr. Solomon Adeniyi Babalola (April 20, 1929 – November 3, 2021) was a Nigerian Baptist pastor who lived and served in Nigeria, Ghana, Canada, and the United States.
-Born in Oke-Ila, Nigeria, he graduated from his initial pastoral training in December 1949 from the three-year theology course (Certificate of Theology) of the Nigerian Baptist Theological Seminary, Ogbomosho.
+Born in Oke-Ila Orangun, Nigeria, he graduated from his initial pastoral training in December 1949 from the three-year theology course (Certificate of Theology) of the Nigerian Baptist Theological Seminary, Ogbomosho.
 He is reputed to be one of the two youngest Nigerian nationals (if not the youngest person) ever recruited into the ministry by American (Southern Baptist Convention) missionaries, during a late-1940s drive led by Seminary President Dr. J.C.
 Pool, assisted by indigenous pastors.
 Babalola was consecrated as a Baptist trained pastor at the age of 20.

 Parentage and early education

 Rev. Dr. S. Ade Babalola was the son of Emmanuel Babalola Adekeye and Marian Tinuoye Babalola-Adekeye.
 As the Obaala of Oke-Ila Orangun, Osun State, Nigeria until his death, his father Babalola Adekeye reigned as the Head of the Arefa (the kingdom's most senior High-Chiefs of king-maker cadre) and he was co-founder of the First Baptist Church of Oke-Ila.

-Adeniyi Babalola started school in Oke-Ila but to complete Primary education to Standard 6, he had to trek the 12 miles (almost 20 km) to resume each school term in Iresi across hills and bridgeless rivers.
-On one of his trips, he came close to drowning while crossing through a flooded river but was rescued by a farmer providentially passing nearby.
-He was recruited to the seminary from Iresi after his call to ministry.
+Adeniyi Babalola started school in Oke-Ila but to complete Primary education to Standard 6, he had to travel the 12 miles (almost 20 km) to resume each school term in Iresi across hills and bridgeless rivers.
+On one of his trips, he came close to drowning while wading across a flooded river but was rescued by a farmer who was providentially nearby.
+He was recruited to the seminary from his Iresi school after his call to ministry.

 Marriage and Departure to Foreign Missions

-Rev. Dr. Babalola was married on Dec 16, 1952, to Victoria Titiloye Alao of royal lineage, a daughter of Prince Isaac Adewale Alao of Ara, the founder of her hometown's First Baptist Church.
-Babalola and his new wife departed Nigeria by sea barely one week after their wedding, to commence a missionary assignment in Ghana (then the British Gold Coast colony), for which Babalola had earlier volunteered.
+Rev. Dr. Babalola was married on Dec 16, 1952, to Victoria Titiloye Alao, a daughter of Prince Isaac Adewale Alao of Ara, the founder of her hometown's First Baptist Church.
+Babalola and his new wife departed Nigeria by sea one week after their wedding, to commence a missionary assignment in Ghana (then the British Gold Coast colony), for which Babalola had earlier volunteered.